Olwiba/me.bannister.oliver-v.2/README.md

 ## Oliver.Bannister.me
 ### What am I looking at?

+This is a version of my personal portfolio that I am building from scratch.
+I want to try and build this without using a framework.

-This is a place for me to store all the source code for my digital portfolio.
+A place for me to store all the source code for my digital portfolio.
 This is the code that will be compiled and served on [my personal site](https://oliver.bannister.me).

 ### What is this for?